 NEW YORK -- Desktop virtualization is often a numbers game.
 The percentage of desktops you'll virtualize, how many IOPS those desktops will use and the dollars your company will spend all factor into deployments.

-A lot of numbers bounced around here at the Interop conference, where speakers and attendees took stock of figures around desktop virtualization adoption, deployment and challenges.
+A lot of numbers bounced around here at the Interop conference, where speakers and attendees took stock of figures around desktop virtualization adoption,

 Curious about stats on VMware's internal virtual desktop infrastructure (VDI)?
 What about the cost of VDI storage?
 Read what IT pros had to say about these numbers and more on adopting Desktop as a Service, repurposing PCs and keeping noisy VDI neighbors quiet.